c9s/r3/README.md

 R3
 ================

 R3 is an URI router library.
-It compiles your route paths into a radix tree.
+It compiles your route paths into a prefix trie.
-By using the constructed radix tree in the start-up time, you may dispatch your routes efficiently.
+By using the constructed prefix trie in the start-up time, so you can dispatch routes with efficiency.

 Pattern Syntax
 -----------------------

     /blog/post/{id}      use [^/]+ regular expression by default.
     /blog/post/{id:\d+}  use `\d+` regular expression instead of default.